Imaginarium | કલ્પતરુ

 Curated by: Vyom Mehta

-Collaborators/ Team: Prakhar, Anjali, Sreenidhi, Pranali, Garvi, Austin, Raman, Lalit, Murtaza, all our friends at Gulbai Tekra & Spacica Workshop
+Collaborators/ Team: Prakhar, Anjali, Sreenidhi, Pranali, Garvi, Austin, Raman, Lalit, Murtaza, artisans of Gulbai Tekra & Spacica Workshop

 Location: Ahmedabad, India